-In most cases in Minnesota where soybean is frequently grown, the short period of rotation with nonhost crops is not long enough to lower the egg population densities below levels that cause yield loss, and resistant varieties must be used to reduce yield loss.
+In most cases where soybean is frequently grown in Minnesota, the short rotation period with nonhost crops is not long enough to lower the egg population densities below levels that cause yield loss, and resistant varieties must be used to reduce yield loss.

-In some fields, because the soil is suppressive to SCN, 3 years of SCN-resistant soybean and nonhost (Fig. 12, brown arrow) may be sufficient to reduce the SCN population to a low level, and susceptible soybean can be considered.
-However, SCN population density should be determined before planting an SCN-susceptible soybean.
+In some fields, because the soil is suppressive to SCN, 3 years of SCN-resistant soybean and nonhosts (Figure 12, brown arrow) may be sufficient to reduce the SCN population to a low level, and you can consider a susceptible soybean.
+However, determine the SCN population density before planting an SCN-susceptible soybean.